 Parents should teach kids safety for return to school

-School buses and many school rooms are not air conditioned.
-Karen Funkenbusch, University of Missouri safety specialist, offers the following tips to make sure your child stays cool.
+School buses and some school rooms are not air conditioned.
+Karen Funkenbusch, University of Missouri Extension safety specialist, offers the following tips to make sure your child stays cool.

 - Young children should wear loose-fitting, light-colored clothing that breathes.